mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 any extra skills can be taken from the education list.

-Homeworld: Homeworld: Growing up on your homeworld gave you skills that depend on the planet’s nature.
-You can select any skill that matches your homeworld’s planetary description and trade codes.
-If you came from a planet already established by Tr a v e l l e r books or by the Referee, then consult those sources for the planet’s description.
+Homeworld: Homeworld: Growing up on your homeworld gave you skills that depend on the planet's nature.
+You can select any skill that matches your homeworld's planetary description and trade codes.
+If you came from a planet already established by Tr a v e l l e r books or by the Referee, then consult those sources for the planet's description.
 Otherwise, just note down what traits you chose for your homeworld

 - you can generate the world later using the rules on page 167.